Interior singularity and branching of geodesics in real-analytic sub-Riemannian manifolds: Abstract

 \section{Abstract}

 We study the regularity and branching of strictly abnormal minimizing geodesics in sub-Riemannian geometry.
 We construct examples of real-analytic sub-Riemannian manifolds admitting minimizing geodesics that lose regularity at an interior point of their domain and exhibit branching, thereby resolving longstanding open questions.
+Moreover, using a lifting procedure, we provide the existence of non-smooth and branching minimizing geodesics also in Carnot groups.